Siltstone

 Siltstone, also known as aleurolite, is a clastic sedimentary rock that is composed mostly of silt.
 It is a form of mudrock with a low clay mineral content, which can be distinguished from shale by its lack of fissility.

-Although its permeability and porosity is relatively low, siltstone is sometimes a tight gas reservoir rock, an unconventional reservoir for natural gas that requires hydraulic fracturing for economic gas production.
+Although its permeability and porosity is relatively low, siltstone is sometimes a tight gas reservoir rock, an unconventional reservoir for methane gas that requires hydraulic fracturing for economic gas production.

 Siltstone was prized in ancient Egypt for manufacturing statuary and cosmetic palettes.
 The siltstone quarried at Wadi Hammamat was a hard, fine-grained siltstone that resisted flaking and was almost ideal for such uses.

 Description

 There is not complete agreement on the definition of siltstone.
 One definition is that siltstone is mudrock (clastic sedimentary rock containing at least 50% clay and silt) in which at least 2/3 of the clay and silt fraction is composed of silt-sized particles.
 Silt is defined as grains 2–62 μm in diameter, or 4 to 8 on the Krumbein phi (φ) scale.
 An alternate definition is that siltstone is any sedimentary rock containing 50% or more of silt-sized particles.
 Siltstones can be distinguished from claystone in the field by chewing a small sample; claystone feels smooth while siltstone feels gritty.

 Siltstones differ significantly from sandstones due to their smaller pores and a higher propensity for containing a significant clay fraction.
 Although often mistaken for a shale, siltstone lacks the laminations and fissility along horizontal lines which are typical of shale.
 Siltstones may contain concretions.
 Unless the siltstone is fairly shaly, stratification is likely to be obscure and it tends to weather at oblique angles unrelated to bedding.